Physical Therapist Resume Example

 You want to include a skills section.
 This is where you can highlight your specialized massage techniques, like deep tissue or sports massage, and any unique modalities you offer.

-Listing your professional experience is key.
+Listing your professional experience is key, and if you’ve worked in a spa, a cover letter can help highlight that background.
 Focus on recent roles, client volume, and types of environments-spas, clinics, or self-employment.
 This helps recruiters see your hands-on background fast.

 Including client testimonials or feedback-if you have them-really boosts credibility.
 These show you deliver results and help you stand out from the competition.